KILTprotocol/spec-ext-credential-api/readme.md

 | direction | `extension <-> dApp` |
 | message_type | `'reject'` |

-Rejection messages signal the intentional cancelling an individual step in the flow.
+Rejection messages signal the intentional cancelling of an individual step in the flow.

 Rejection messages are generic.
 The order of the messages defines what is being rejected: it will be the last message from the other party.
 If the other party has not yet sent a message,